 Who doesn’t love a winter wonderland?
 Mugs of hot cocoa, skiing through fresh powder, the perfect snowman… Okay, we admit, sometimes it’s nice to shed your puffy jacket and step into the sun!
-Your federal lands have a little something for everybody this winter, including these six warm-weather destinations where you can warm up and recharge after a long hibernation.
+Your federal lands have a little something for everybody this winter, including these five warm-weather destinations where you can warm up and recharge after a long hibernation.

 Head south for winter at these wonderfully warm destinations